 Pool Hall Blues

-Sam has leapt into the body of Charlie Walton, a renown black pool-player on September 4, 1954.
-Charlie must save his granddaughter from giving herself to a slimy loan-shark in order to avoid losing the pool hall/bar that she’s gone into debt for.
+Sam has leaped into the body of Charlie Walton, a renowned black pool player on September 4, 1954.
+Charlie must save his granddaughter from giving herself to a slimy loan shark in order to avoid losing the pool hall/bar that she’s gone into debt for.

 This episode won an Emmy Award for cinematography.

 Sam leaps into the body of a trapeze artist, who’s working on a particularly difficult stunt with his sister, Eva on November 18, 1958.
 His father isn’t too happy about Eva’s determination to perfect the stunt since his wife died attempting the same thing a few years before.
 Sam is there to successfully catch her doing the stunt.
 To complicate matters even more, Sam remembers that he’s afraid of heights.